nikkijuk/bmi-calculator-app/README.md

 ## Calculate your BMI

-Body mass index can be calculated from two values, and result correlates to persons healt.
+Body mass index can be calculated from two values, and result correlates to persons health.

 It's hard to think simpler app with real meaning in context of our lives.